opensumi/docs/docs/develop/how-to-contribute.en.md

 Generally speaking, you have many ways to contribute to the development of the `OpenSumi` code, for example: write down a issue about the bug you found, submit a PR (Pull Requests), or simply to some Each feature submits a suggestion, etc.

-After you clone and build our warehouse code, check [Issues](https://github.com/opensumi/core/issues).
-For issues marked with `PR Welcome`, it is best to submit your first PR If you have any questions in the process, you can always consult any project member in the comment area @ any project member.
+For [issues](https://github.com/opensumi/core/issues) marked with `PR Welcome`, it is best to submit your first PR If you have any questions in the process, you can always consult any project member in the comment area @ any project member.

 ## Development environment preparation